No US troops to be punished over deadly Kabul drone strike

 Washington (AFP) – The Pentagon said Monday that no US troops or officials would face disciplinary action for a drone strike in Kabul in August that killed 10 Afghan civilians, including seven children.

-Spokesman John Kirby said Secretary of Defense Lloyd Austin had received a high-level review of the strike which made no recommendation of accountability.
+Spokesman John Kirby said Secretary of Defense Lloyd Austin had received a high-level review of the strike that made no recommendation of accountability.

-"He approved their recommendations," Kirby said.
-"The secretary is not... calling for additional accountability measures."
+"There was not a strong enough case to be made for personal accountability," Kirby said.

+Aimal Ahmadi, 32, who lost his three-year-old daughter, his brother and six nephews and nieces in the strike, expressed anger at the decision on Tuesday.

 The August 29 drone strike took place in the final days of the US-led evacuation of Kabul after the Taliban seized control of the country.